-Win puts Cubs out front in Mid-State
+Still on the books

 Local

-Business briefs – January 21
+Free Time – January 26

-Holiday Inn receives national award The Holiday Inn Express & Suites Columbus/Edinburgh received the InterContinental Hotels Group 2016 Torchbearer Award, the company’s most prestigious award.The...
+Seasonal DAILY JOURNAL BRIDAL SHOW, noon to 3 p.m.
+Jan.
+29, Valle Vista Country Club, 775 E. Main St., Greenwood, booths, food samples, prizes, vendors...

 The Trump Transition